Contio: The audience

 In theory, every Roman citizen had the right to attend contiones.
 The crowd at this assembly was seen as a representation of the Roman people (populus) and therefore also referred to by speakers as populus (or quirites).
-However, it is generally assumed that the audience mainly consisted of citizens living within the city of Rome, for those city-dwellers had easier access to the voting assemblies in which they would vote on the bills (rogationes) that were the topic of many contiones.
-They also seem to have been more willing to participate in politics than their fellow citizens from other areas.
-Over time, two distinct theories, which try to explain the composition of the audience in more detail, have developed.
-One theory assumes that contiones were mainly attended by lower-class locals, who lived near the forum on which the assembly gathered, while the second theory states that the crowd mainly consisted of well-to-do, high class citizens.
+However, it is generally assumed that the audience mainly consisted of citizens living within the city of Rome; since they had easy access to the assemblies which voted on the bills (rogationes) that were the topic of many contiones and were the most likely to attend; getting out the vote for the assemblies was one of the primary goals of most contiones.
+Residents of the city proper also seem to have been more willing to participate in politics than their fellow citizens from other areas.
+Over time, two distinct theories about the social disposition of the audiences of most contiones have developed.
+One theory posits that contiones were mainly attended by lower-class locals, who lived near the forum on which the assembly gathered, while the second theory states that the crowd mainly consisted of well-to-do, high class citizens.

-Theory 1: an audience of lower-class locals
+Theory 1: Lower-class audience

 This first theory implies that the largest part of the crowd at every contio consisted of the same group of local shopkeepers who lived near the forum and who sometimes seem to even have closed their businesses to attend a contio.
 These people, sometimes called the plebs contionalis, would have had the most to gain from the measures that were discussed at the contio, such as grain distributions, and therefore they would have been the most interested to go.
 According to this theory, these shopkeepers were joined by other lower-class Romans who sought to escape their narrow housing conditions by hanging out in public places such as the forum.
 Therefore, the majority of the crowd would have consisted of lower-class Romans.

-Theory 2: an audience of high class citizens
+Theory 2: Higher-class audience

 A second major theory states that the audience was mainly made up of wealthy and higher-class Romans.
 According to this theory, regularly attending contiones would have been easier for these well-to-do individuals, since they had more time to spare than lower-class citizens.
 Moreover, these higher-class Romans would have had the education that was needed to appreciate and understand the argumentation the magistrates used in their speeches, which sometimes included complicated references to history or law.
-Lastly, this theory states that this class of citizens would have been the most interesting for magistrates to influence through contiones, since these wealthy individuals would in turn have influenced the political opinion among lower-class Romans through patron-client relationships.
+Lastly, this theory states that this class of citizens would have been the most important for magistrates to influence through contiones, since these wealthy individuals would in turn have influenced the political opinion among lower-class voters through the patron-client relationships omnipresent in Roman society.